linode/docs/docs/guides/development/java/play-framework-build-a-website/index.md

 published: 2021-06-17
 modified_by:
   name: Nathaniel Stickman
-title: "How to Build a Website using the Play Framework"
+title: "Get Started Building a Website with the Play Framework"
-h1_title: "Get Started Building a Website with the Play Framework"
+title_meta: "How to Build a Website using the Play Framework"
-enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos